kroschu/grav/plugins/autoseo/README.md

 # [Grav](http://getgrav.org) AutoSEO

+This is the new home of AutoSEO.
+I tried to contact the original author (Laurent), but the email bounced back

 Grav AutoSEO is a plugin for Grav with which you can fill automatically the description and keywords metadata of a page using its content.
 It also adds Facebook Open Graph metadata and Twitter Cards Meta Tags (**New** feature since the 1.2 version).